Glazed Ham

 Instructions

-- 2Combine the brown sugar, honey, orange juice, lemon juice, Dijon mustard, soy sauce, garlic, thyme, and black pepper in a medium saucepan.
+- 2Combine the brown sugar, honey, orange juice, lemon juice, Dijon mustard, soy sauce, fresh garlic, and fresh thyme in a medium saucepan.
 Bring to a gentle boil over medium heat, then reduce to a simmer.
-Cook for 10-15 minutes, stirring often, until slightly thickened and fragrant.
-Remove and discard the thyme sprigs (and garlic cloves, if smashed) before glazing.
+Cook 10–15 minutes, stirring often, until slightly thickened and fragrant.
+Remove and discard the thyme sprigs and garlic pieces.
+Set the glaze aside.

 Nutrition — Per Serving